Bowmark AIBroadcastDocs

 You will not, and will not permit any Agent or third party to:

-- use the Service to access, attack, overload, disrupt, probe, or gain unauthorized access to any system, including any Indexed Site;
+• use the Service to access, attack, overload, disrupt, probe, or gain unauthorized access to any system, including any Target Site;

-- use the Service or Output to violate any law, regulation, or third party's rights, or any Indexed Site's terms;
+• use the Service or Output to violate any law, regulation, or third party's rights, or any Target Site's terms;

 We may investigate suspected violations and may suspend or terminate access without notice.
 You are responsible for your Agents' conduct as if it were your own.